NxPKG/khulnasoft-docs/content/cloudflare-one/applications/configure-apps/saas-apps/docusign-access.md

     - Assertion Consumer Service URL -> Service Provider Assertion Consumer Service URL.
 1. Save the application.

-When ready, enable the SSO for your DocuSign account and you will be able to login to DocuSign via Cloudflare SSO and your Identity Provider.
+When ready, enable the SSO for your DocuSign account and you will be able to login to DocuSign via Khulnasoft SSO and your Identity Provider.